Ed. D., Leadership, Policy, and Organizations, Vanderbilt University, 2008

 About Jonathan Eckert

-Dr. Eckert comes to Wheaton with twelve years of experience teaching and coaching intermediate and middle school students in Illinois and Tennesee.
-He was a Teaching Ambassador Fellow at the U.S. Department of Education in 2008-2009.
-His research interests include teaching effectiveness, measures of that effectiveness, and the interaction of practitioners and policymakers in the service of student learning.
-The providential mandate to love and serve others drives his desire to place passionate, effective teachers in every classroom.
-In addition to his professional interests, Dr. Eckert enjoys playing tennis and basketball; chasing after his three young children, Ben, Sarah, and Grace; and spending any remaining quiet moments with his wife, Carolyn.
+Jon comes to Wheaton with 12 years of experience teaching and coaching intermediate and middle school students outside of Chicago and Nashville.
+After completing his doctorate at Vanderbilt University, he was selected as a Teaching Ambassador Fellow at the U.S. Department of Education where he worked in both the Bush and Obama administrations on teacher quality issues - work took him as far away as Muscat, Oman.
+His research interests include teaching effectiveness, evaluation and strategic compensation to enhance that effectiveness, the interaction of teacher leaders and policymakers in the service of student learning, teacher preparation, and science education.
+The providential mandate to love and serve others drives his research and his desire to place passionate, effective teachers in every classroom.
+He still returns to local public school classrooms to teach to maintain contact with the realities of teaching.
+In addition to his professional interests, he enjoys playing basketball, trying to keep up with his three children, and spending as much time as possible with his wife.

 - Theories and Methods of Teaching Elementary and Middle School Language Arts

 - General Methods of Teaching Elementary and Middle School

 - Methods Practicum